 Experiencing back-tax issues with the IRS creates a challenging environment to get the financing you need for working capital.

 If you owe the government money and have not arranged with the IRS to make a payment on that obligation, the IRS has the authority to issue a lien against your assets.
 Including those that you have used as collateral for loans.
 This issuance includes potential liens and levies against your accounts receivable.
 You may want to factor your accounts receivables to obtain funding.

 The IRS often makes a wrongful levy.
 For example, when a lender has a prior secured interest or lien on the accounts receivable or other financial or physical assets.
 The IRS DOES NOT conduct a lien search before issuing a levy.
 Thus, the IRS does not know whether you are using the assets it intends to levy as collateral.
 Even if the levy is wrongful, and the IRS had no legal right to those assets.
 It can be challenging, time-consuming, and costly for you to get the assets back from the government.

 ARFunding.org is ahead of the curve in dealing with the back-taxes problem.
 We have the tools to ensure that you do not have any issues with the IRS.
 Especially those that could hinder your ability to factor your receivables.

 We have access to up-to-date information on IRS liens, levies, tax compliance history, business name discrepancies, accrued tax liabilities, and IRS installment agreements.
-Every important piece of information we need to ensure that there is no risk of your receivables being taken by the IRS to fulfill back-tax obligations.
+Every vital piece of information we need to ensure that there is no risk of your receivables being taken by the IRS to fulfill back-tax obligations.

 If you do have back-tax issues and cannot meet the obligation immediately, we also have the resources to help you whether it is to negotiate a payment agreement and avoid the liens; or even levies that can obstruct your ability to factor your receivables.